10Kft/10kft-api/README.md

 ## Questions?

-Please don't hesitate to reach out to us via the in app support feature for questions or suggestions about using the 10Kft API.
+Please don't hesitate to reach out to us via the in-app support feature for questions or suggestions about using the 10,000ft API.
 We're here to help.